<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2238724&amp;fmt=gif">

 Share Content on Your Facebook Page

-Your Business’ Facebook Page can be considered as your free billboard and you should frequently share content on your page, but stay away of spamming your followers.
-You can create your post and share it immediately, save it as a draft for later or schedule it to be posted at your desired day and time.
+Your Business’ Facebook Page can be considered as your free billboard and you should frequently share content on your page, but do not spam your followers.
+You can create your post and share it immediately, or schedule it through the Meta Business Suite planner to be posted at your desired day and time.

 Different Types of Posts

-Facebook offers five different options of image and video sharing for your posts and four more options to help promote your business.
+Facebook offers many different options of image and video sharing for your posts as well as options to help promote your business.

 Photo/Video